saritsekhar/eth_avax_module3/README.md

-# accessing a smart contract from local hardhat network and accessing it on remix ide
+# accessing a ERC20 token from openzeppelin  on remix ide